Determine the currently protected area

 - For the Total area, type 87000.

-This is the area you calculated would need to be added as conserved land to meet the 30x30 goals.
+This value is the area you calculated would need to be added as conserved land to meet the 30x30 goals.

 - For Area units, choose Square kilometers.